Nordic Food & Living

 Recipe for Homemade Sourdough

 This is a simple tutorial how to make a sourdough from scratch.
-Sourdough is a important and great ‘ingredient’ when making chewy and dense bread with a crisp crust like the Danish and very popular rye bread.
+Sourdough is an important and great 'ingredient' when making chewy and dense bread with a crisp crust like the Danish and very popular rye bread.
 Making the first portion of sourdough is very easy and it only requires few and simple ingredients; all-purpose flour, rye flour and water.
-The only downside is that it takes about 5 days to ‘start’ the first portion of a sourdough.
-Once it is ‘up and running’ it is easily maintained by ‘feeding’ the dough once in a while.

-As said, a sourdough is only made from flour and water – no yeast is added.
-Instead a sourdough is left in an uncovered bowl on the kitchen table and then it will slowly attract wild bacteria and yeast from the air.
-Over time microorganisms will start grow and fermented the dough.
-This process normally takes about 5 days.
 The dough is ready when it has small bobbles and when it smells nice and sour, like beer or a bit like vinegar.
-If you remember to use only the halve of the sourdough when baking, you can keep ‘feeding’ on the other halve and by that keeping it alive.
-If you use all of the dough you would have to start a new one from scratch.
+If you remember to use only the halve of the sourdough when baking, you can keep 'feeding' on the other halve and by that keeping it alive.
+If you use all of the dough, you would have to start a new one from scratch.

 When making the first portion of sourdough the process can be speed up by adding a little honey, buttermilk or some yeast.
-However, this can also cause the dough to over speed and eventually turn bad – the simple version is way easy to control.
+However, this can also cause the dough to over speed and eventually turn bad - the simple version is very easy to control.

 Sourdough